-The school reserves the right to issue a reflection time, especially as a deterrent to future misbehaviour and in response to extreme unacceptable behaviour or persistent misbehaviour.
-In addition to deterring poor behaviour, it should be used to help repair the behaviour and find a path forward to improvement.
-The law allows the school to issue a same-day reflection time when the child's peers have been allowed to go home or to break.
-However, due to the age of the children, a reflection time after school, if used, would not be on the same day as the misbehaviour.
-Reflection times during break time can be issued on the same day, for example, where a child has misbehaved at lunch time and is kept in for the rest of the break.
-While the school does not need to gain parental/carer consent, it would always do so in the case of an after-school reflection time.
-The school will also ensure that the parent/carer is informed on the day of the lunch or break reflection time that this has occurred with the reason for this reflection time.
-Where the reflection time is during lunch, staff will ensure that the child has reasonable time to eat, drink and use the toilet.
+The school reserves the right to issue a detention, especially as a deterrent to future misbehaviour and in response to extreme unacceptable behaviour or persistent misbehaviour.
+The law allows the school to issue a same-day detention when the child's peers have been allowed to go home or to break.
+However, due to the age of the children, a detention after school, if used, would not be on the same day as the misbehaviour.
+Detentions during break time can be issued on the same day, for example, where a child has misbehaved at lunch time and is kept in for the rest of the break.
+While the school does not need to gain parental/carer consent, it would always do so in the case of an after-school detention.
+The school will also ensure that the parent/carer is informed on the day of the lunch or break detention that this has occurred with the reason for this detention.
+Where the detention is during lunch, staff will ensure that the child has reasonable time to eat, drink and use the toilet.